 Our team consisted of people from several countries.
 Prayer formed a vital part of our work.
 Christians around the world had already been faithfully praying for a long time for this significant outreach.
 In our team there was a group of intercessors who prayed together throughout every evening meeting – just twelve of us – and we prayed as one with enormous power.
 We were a small group of seasoned prayer warriors.
 As an intercessor, I knew that my place each evening was with the intercessors who, unknown to the congregation, were deep in prayer in a curtained-off area immediately behind the platform.
 However, on the first evening I was torn between taking my place with them and my curiosity to remain in the meeting to see what might happen there.
 To my shame, I selfishly made the wrong decision and stayed in the meeting.
 I soon realised my mistake, and deeply regretted it.
 Never again that week did I fail to be where I knew I was supposed to be!

 It was thrilling to be an intercessor behind the scenes during those evening meetings.
 There was considerable danger from a hostile militant group and the Indian Army had to be called in to protect the team during the mission.
 An escape plan was explained to us and we were put into groups of six and had to stay together as far as possible.
 Every group leader constantly checked to make sure that the group members were all present.
 I had to let our leader know when I moved out of the meeting area to join the group of intercessors.
 Before the first meeting, we were shown on a large chart exactly where buses had been strategically parked out of sight in case a sharp exit was called for.
-It would be a huge undertaking to evacuate one hundred people in case of immediate danger.
+It would be a huge undertaking to evacuate our team of one hundred people in case of immediate danger.
 The Indian soldiers who were guarding us were extremely courteous and, to my surprise, smiled and saluted us respectfully when we arrived at the grounds each evening.

 As the meeting proceeded, someone would come to update the intercessors from time to time on how things were going, and telling us what most needed prayer.
 We learned at one point that militants were already climbing over the walls at the far end of the field, bent on disrupting the meeting and throwing the congregation into panic.
 They were determined to prevent the preaching of the gospel at all costs.
 We intercessors stood in a straight line in our allotted intercession area directly behind the platform, binding the power of those hostile disruptive demons which were the driving force behind the militants.
 We took authority over them in the Sovereign Name of Jesus and commanded them to leave.
 Suddenly the young men turned round and every one of them fled from the area.
 Every knee will one day have to bow to the Name of Jesus; He is King of kings and Lord of lords.
 God answered our prayers and the militants’ evil plan came to nothing.